 MahanyLaw – Proudly Representing Whistleblower – Over $100 Million in Awards Paid

 Post script: Shortly before posting this article, the Denver Post reports that Jack Jakob Grynberg was arrested for unlawful sexual contact.
 From the article, it appears this is the same individual.
 Obviously, an arrest is not a finding of guilt.
 If true, however, it suggests that Mr. Grynberg is still making poor choices.
+We searched online in October of 2019, there is nothing we found that indicates what happened to these charges.
 At 84 years old, we hope he recovers from his poor choices and can live out his remaining years in peace and leave others in peace.